sc13-bioinf/lein-fixtures-sql/README.md

 lein fixtures-sql --config fixtures-sql.properties
 ````

-By default it will try to load resources/fixtures-sql.properties.
+By default it will try to load resources/fixtures-sql.properties or test-resources/fixtures-sql.properties.

 This properties file should contain the connection details for read-only users of your target databases.
 (i.e. development or production)